 The first case study selected for this paper corresponds to a vertical and deviated offshore application in Trinidad and Tobago.
-This case study used a total of 7 wells (including a couple of mother bore and side-track holes) with drilling data and LWD logs provided by the Operator.
-The main challenge in this case is the limited number of logs and drilling data spanning common depth intervals to train the model at the time of the study (additional data is expected as the area continues developing).
+This case study used a total of 7 wells (including a couple of mother bores and sidetrack holes) with drilling data and LWD logs provided by the Operator.
+The main challenge in this case is the limited number of logs and drilling data spanning common depth intervals to train the model at the time of the study (additional data is expected as the area continues to be developed).

-The fields in discussion have either been producing since early 2000s or have been sufficiently appraised in reservoir section.
-There is not enough incentive to risk radioactive and sonic tools in the overburden section, and as such the overburden section usually have only LWD GR and RES planned in the development wells.
-However, we believe logs particularly Density and compressional sonic in overburden could be used in geomechanics borehole studies and real time monitoring.
+The fields in discussion have either been producing since early 2000s or have been sufficiently appraised in the reservoir section.
+There is insufficient incentive to risk radioactive and sonic tools in the overburden section, and as such, the overburden section usually have only LWD GR and RES planned in the development wells.
+However, we believe logs particularly Density and compressional sonic in the overburden could be used in geomechanics borehole studies and real time monitoring.
 It would add value to the project by drilling optimization and predicting potentially difficult to drill intervals.
-Primary objective of applying the AI based technique is to generate logs in overburden to enable some of the geomechanics studies discussed above.
-Another potential use of the predicted logs is in evaluation of sidetrack wells, where log data are often cutout to save costs and minimize operational risk.
+Primary objective of applying the AI-based technique is to generate logs in the overburden to enable some of the geomechanics studies discussed above.
+Another potential use of the predicted logs is in the evaluation of sidetrack wells, where log data are often not acquired to save costs and minimize operational risk.